DDM-Lab/Port_Scanning_Challenge/walkthrough/walkthrough.md

 ### 5. Submitting Your Result

+1. Create a file named `ports_challenge.txt` and copy/paste the Qualtrics information into this file.
 1. Upload `ports_challenge.txt` to Qualtrics to receive credit for completing the challenge.
 2. Submit the flag to Qualtrics.